OllieJones/sqlite-object-cache/README.md

 ## Upgrade Notice

 The plugin now flushes the persistent cache immediately after any software installation or upgrade operation.
+It also deletes all transients from the MariaDB / MySQL database on activation and deactivation to get rid of stale data.

 It presents a Help tab on the Statistics display showing an explanation.